Willie169/termux-sh/README.md

 - [`alpine-docker.sh`](alpine-docker.sh): Installs Docker on an Alpine machine and run hello-world.
 - [`debian-waydroid.sh`](debian-waydroid.sh): Installs [Waydroid](https://waydro.id) on Debian derivatives such as the QEMU Debian VMs.
 Waydroid is a container-based approach to boot a full Android system in a Linux namespace on a GNU/Linux-based platform.
 - [`xmrig-install.sh`](xmrig-install.sh): Clones and compiles [xmrig](https://github.com/xmrig/xmrig), an open source Monero (XMR) miner.
-- [`proot-install-nethunter.sh`](proot-install-nethunter.sh): Installs the Kali Nethunter ARM64 proot-distro instance from [https://github.com/sagar040/proot-distro-nethunter](https://github.com/sagar040/proot-distro-nethunter).
+- [`proot-install-nethunter.sh`](proot-install-nethunter.sh): Installs Kali Nethunter ARM64 proot-distro environment from [https://github.com/sagar040/proot-distro-nethunter](https://github.com/sagar040/proot-distro-nethunter).
 Follow the screen guide and enter wanted Build ID to install.
 For example, `KBDEXKMTE` for everything, which occupies about 34GB, and `KBDEXKMTD` for default, which occupies about 13GB.
 Boot it with `<build id> [` USER `]` or `proot-distro login <build id> [` USER `]`.
 Open GUI after logged in with `sudo kgui`.
 Please go to [https://github.com/sagar040/proot-distro-nethunter](https://github.com/sagar040/proot-distro-nethunter) for more information.
+- [`debian-buster-xfce-mod.sh`](debian-buster-xfce-mod.sh): Modified version of [`Andronix's debian-xfce.sh`](https://github.com/AndronixApp/AndronixOrigin/blob/master/Installer%2FDebian%2Fdebian-xfce.sh), which installs and configures XFCE desktop environment and VNC server for Debian Buster ARM64 PRoot environment.
+- [`proot-install-buster-cli.sh`](proot-install-buster-cli.sh): Installs Andronix Debian Buster ARM64 PRoot CLI-only environment in `~/$BUSTERCLI` if `$BUSTERCLI` is not empty string using [`Andronix's debian.sh`](https://github.com/AndronixApp/AndronixOrigin/blob/master/Installer%2FDebian%2Fdebian.sh).
+Configure the `BUSTERCLI` variable in the file to change the directory.
+- [`proot-install-buster-xfce.sh`](proot-install-buster-xfce.sh): Installs Andronix Debian Buster ARM64 PRoot environment with XFCE desktop environment and VNC server in `~/$BUSTERXFCE` if `$BUSTERXFCE` is not empty string using [`debian-buster-xfce-mod.sh`](debian-buster-xfce-mod.sh).

 ---